Kvilt1/sdawdj/fixed_solutions_final.md

 #### Final Answer
-The power at which energy is converted in 1.5 g of $^{242}\text{Cm}$ is calculated using the above steps, assuming the half-life is provided.
+The power at which energy is converted in 1.5 g of$^{242}\text{Cm}$ is calculated using the above steps, assuming the half-life is provided.

 ---